 Your mate or lack thereof

-Is your relationship working?
+Is your love relationship working?
 Do you feel loved, respected, and welcome in your relationship?
 If not, your depression may be trying to tell you something.
 Or are you alone and feeling isolated?
 Loneliness and a sense of disconnection can lead to depression.

 Your family relationships